 The basic reason behind creating this plan is to make sure someone of higher authority is overseeing the process and seeing to it that there is no overfilling happening and that the temperature is not going above say 50-degree Celsius.

 Bunkering operations can be carried out at sea or a port.
 Both methods have their advantages and disadvantages.
 It all boils down to the juggling of maintenance costs and running costs.

 Bunkering Operations at Sea

 Quite a number of commercial ships depend upon this method.
-The major sea routes have many points where there are bunkering barges providing bunkering facility.
+The major sea routes have many points where there are bunkering barges providing bunkering facilities.
 The advantages of this method are as follows.

 Advantages of Bunkering

 - The course of the ship need not be changed for bunkering.